SHATRANJ.AI

 - Smullyan logic puzzles

-Lesson 15 – Minimax, Alpha-Beta, Checkmate Logic
+Lesson 15 – Minimax, Alpha-Beta, Checkmate Logic, Dilaram and Rumi mates

 Advanced search, pruning, and endgame logic.